- Patients and relatives

 How can myopia affect children?
 Myopia is a refractive defect where the images are focused in front of the retina rather than on it, causing blurred vision.
 Unlike hyperopia, this defect takes place either because the eyeball is too long or, more rarely, because the optical strength of the cornea and the lens are larger than necessary .
 There are also […]

-Conjunctivitis is the inflammation of the conjunctiva, the mucous membrane that covers the inside part of the eyelids to the anterior part of the eye, up to the cornea.
-Common symptoms are redness, eye watering and also others, depending on the etiology (morning sticky eyes in infectious cases, enlarged lymph nodes in the viral cases, […]
+What is conjunctivitis?
+Conjunctivitis is the inflammation of the conjunctiva, the mucous membrane that covers the inner part of the eyelids in the anterior part of the eye, touching the cornea.
+Common symptoms are redness, eye watering and also others, depending on the etiology (morning sticky eyes in infectious cases, enlarged lymph nodes in the […]

 What are corneal dystrophies?
 Corneal dystrophies are a group of genetic disorders most often found in the cornea (the clear front surface of the eye that lies directly in front of the iris and pupil and when it’s healthy, is like a transparent crystal).
 Fortunately, most of them are disorders without any visual consequence and […]